Technology encourages creative industrial growth.

 Key Stage 3

-Pupils in Years 7-9 develop their skills in design, making and creating.
+Pupils in Years 7 and 8 develop their skills in design, making and creating.
 They learn both 2D and 3D processes in: communication, visual interpretation, practical solutions and materials.
 Pupils study a rotating programme of creative design and food technology.
 Creative design includes: textiles technology, design and making and aspects of graphic solutions.
 Food technology develops pupils making skills for GCSE, they make and design a number of recipes and learn about healthy eating.

 Key Stage 4